Search

 - In 2005 a record 28.3% of its shareholders voted to recommend that ExxonMobil review how it will meet greenhouse gas reduction targets in countries participating in the Kyoto Protocol.
 Exxon's board ignored the vote.

-- When asked about global warming by the Wall Street Journal in March, outgoing ExxonMobil chief executive Rex Tillerson replied: 'At a minimum, there's an enormous amount of uncertainty around this whole question.'
+– When asked about global warming by the Wall Street Journal in March, outgoing ExxonMobil chief executive Rex Tillerson (pictured above) replied: ‘At a minimum, there’s an enormous amount of uncertainty around this whole question.’

 The reference to our marketing strategies in juxtaposition to the Nazis is unmerited and offensive.
 Mr. Ritson misstates the facts relating to ExxonMobil and our positions and actions on climate change.